rubensworks/PhD-Thesis/content/generating/evaluation.md

 For routes, we implemented an optimization, with the same worst-case complexity, that indexes routes based on their geospatial position, and performs radial search around each route when the closest one from a set of other routes should be found.
-For connections, we consider the linear time dimension when performing binary search for finding the closest connection from a set of elements.
+For connections, we consider the linear time dimension when performing binary search for finding the closest connection within a set of elements.

 ##### Metrics
 In order to measure the realism of each generator phase, we introduce a *realism* factor $$\rho$$ for each phase.